 - Student Judicial Policies are non-academic policies pertaining only to our student population.

 Policy Approval Process: Academic Policies

-Proposed new university academic policies or proposed changes to existing university academic policies may be initiated by the Faculty Senate or one of its committees, the Deans Council, the Provost or the President.
+Proposed new university academic policies or proposed changes to existing university academic policies may be initiated by the Faculty Senate or one of its committees, the Deans Council, the Provost and Chief Operating Officer or the President.
 The actions of the Faculty Senate require the President's approval for validity.
-All university academic policies are ordinarily reviewed by the Provost, the Deans Council and the Faculty Senate, prior to final approval by the President.
+All university academic policies are ordinarily reviewed by the Provost and Chief Operating Officer, the Deans Council and the Faculty Senate, prior to final approval by the President.
 Curricular matters are the exclusive domain of the faculty, and only the faculty can approve curricular changes.
-Student Judicial Policies are the exclusive domain of Student Affairs.
+Student Judicial Policies are the exclusive domain of Student Experience.
 Where required in the by-laws of the university or otherwise determined either by established policy, legitimate past practice or decision of the President, some policies may also require the approval of the Board of Trustees.
-Those policies that do not require review or approval by the Faculty Senate are ordinarily reported to the Senate by the Provost.
+Those policies that do not require review or approval by the Faculty Senate are ordinarily reported to the Senate by the Provost and Chief Operating Officer.

 Following its approval and prior to its promulgation, a new or amended university academic policy must be referred to the Coordinating Committee for its review of the policy's consistency in format and presentation, potential conflicts with other policies, and accordance with laws and external regulations.
-The Provost will appoint a Responsible Official for the academic policy.
+The Provost and Chief Operating Officer will appoint a Responsible Official for the academic policy.

 Policy Approval Process: Administrative Policies